JacobRHall/JacobRHall.github.io/_pages/teaching.md

 <details class="accordion accordion-history">
-  <summary>How the World Became Rich</summary>
+  <summary>Global Economic History</summary>
   <p>This set of lecture notes is the backbone of an undergraduate course on global economic history and economic growth.
-I will link to the slidedecks as I develop the material.
-The course title is </p>
+I will link to the slidedecks as I develop the material.</p>

      <div style="text-align:center; margin:10px 0;">
   <figure style="display:inline-block; margin:0;">